andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d01jrr_CLI/lesson_plan.md

 ---

+###	What are the steps of what we just did?

-###	Write the steps of what we just did on the board.
+Write the steps of what we just did on the board.

----

-###	Following the steps on the board, do the same stuff WITHOUT the Command Line.

 1. Open your Home folder